 The Grassy Mountain Project is located in Malheur County, Oregon, approximately 22 miles south of Vale, Oregon, and roughly 70 miles west of Boise, Idaho.
 The property is accessed by vehicle from the town of Vale by a private and BLM maintained dirt road.
-The project site is situated in the rolling hills of the high desert region of the far western Snake River Plain and consists of 418 unpatented lode claims, 3 patented lode claims, 9 mill site claims, 6 association placer claims, and various leased fee land surface and surface/mineral rights, all totaling roughly 9,300 acres.
+The project site is situated in the rolling hills of the high desert region of the far western Snake River Plain and consists of 442 unpatented lode claims and 3 patented lode claims all totaling roughly 9,300 acres.
 The local terrain is gentle to moderate, with elevations ranging from 3300 to 4,300 feet above mean sea level.